Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ### Step-by-step walkthrough

 1. The first step of the sign-in process is to send a request to the `/authorize` endpoint on for our Azure Active Directory Tenant.
-Our MSAL4J `ConfidentialClientApplication` instance is leveraged to construct an authorization request URL, and our app redirects the browser to this URL [TODO: "to let the user signin"].
+Our MSAL4J `ConfidentialClientApplication` instance is leveraged to construct an authorization request URL.
+Our app redirects the browser to this URL, which is where the user will sign in.

     ```Java
     final ConfidentialClientApplication client = getConfidentialClientInstance();